destaMo/Scrum-Notes/content/qa/01_junior.md

 ## Junior

-**Description:** You can create a test automation structure and cover critical paths with automation tests.
-You can propose improvements of the ongoing process and workflow on your projects.
+**Description:** You can perform basic manual tests using some useful tools.
+You know how to keep good communication with your team

 **Person which successfully completed requirement for given block can:**
-- Perform basic tests of software alone.
+- Perform basic tests of software on your own
 - Be aware of differences between test levels and test types classifications.
-Use the ISTQB nomenclature from the very first steps.
+Use the ISTQB nomenclature from the very first steps

-- Build good relations in your team.
-Find out how the team works and fit into the workflow.
-Remember that good communication is the key for the cooperation to be efficient.
+- Build good relations in your team

-- Use some helpful testing tools such as Chrome Dev Tools.
+- Use some helpful testing tools such as Chrome Dev Tools
 - Simulate some specific states while testing, such as timezone or location
 - Use some useful technologies for testers, including those connected to structure and those which help with planning the tests
 - Use terminal to perform basic actions in your OS
 - Distinguish Gherkin syntax in Cucumber framework
-- JSON and XML syntax
+- Know JSON and XML syntax
-- basic terminal commands
-- Chrome addons and dev tools
-- Browserstack
+- Use Browserstack for cross-browser testing
-- keeping good communication in a project team

 {{% /bubble%}}